CZ-NIC/knot/doc/man_kzonecheck.rst

 .......

 **-o**, **--origin** *origin*
   Zone origin.
-If not specified, the origin is determined from the file name (possibly removing the ``.zone`` suffix).
+If not specified, the origin is determined from the SOA record in the zone file.

 **-d**, **--dnssec** **on**\|\ **off**
   Also check DNSSEC-related records.
 The default is to decide based on the